 DMAIC is a roadmap to improve business processes using this tool as part of Six Sigma.
 DMAIC is a central technique used for improving existing processes.

 So what does DMAIC stand for?
 Its an acronym for 5 distinct phases, Define, Measure, Analyse, Improve, and Control.
 (Pronounced duh-may-ik)

 DMAIC is a problem-solving technique that is used in Lean Six Sigma to improve processes and find problems and inefficiencies with processes.

-Invented during the 1950s by W. Edwards Deming during the industrial revolution and the quest for quality in the new era of mass production is where most of the Sigma’s tools started.
+Invented during the 1950s by W. Edwards Deming during the industrial revolution and the quest for quality in the new era of mass production is where most of Six Sigma’s tools started.

-The five steps in the problem-solving methodology forms the basic, barebones of Six Sigma implementation and the process of the improvement system.
+The five steps in the problem-solving methodology form the basic, barebones of Six Sigma implementation and the process of the improvement system.

 Giving the structure and guidance to improve processes and productivity in your business.